 German Market Environment

-In 2018, the market tentatively regained momentum, and in 2020, photovoltaic systems with a capacity of 4.9 gigawatts were newly installed – more than at any time since 2012.
+It was not until 2018 that the market tentatively regained momentum.
+In 2020, photovoltaic systems with a capacity of 4.9 gigawatts were newly installed – more than at any time since 2012.